MagicBowen/ccinfra/README.md

 To test ccinfra, you need install [gtest](https://github.com/google/googletest).
 Gtest do not support auto installation now, so you need compile gtest, and manually put the include folder and lib like below:

 > 1. Download gtest source code, and compile to generate the gtest library.
 > 2. Select a path for manually installation of gtest.
-For example choose to manually install gtest to folder "~/project", enter "~/project" and create a folder named "gtest";
+For example choose to manually install gtest to folder "/home/shared", enter "/home/shared" and create a folder named "gtest";
-> 3. Copy the "gtest/incude" to "~/project/gtest";
+> 3. Copy the "gtest/incude" to "/home/shared/gtest", the folder will like "/home/shared/gtest/include/gtest";
-> 4. Copy the "libgtest.a" which you compiled out before to "~/project/gtest/lib"
+> 4. Copy the "libgtest.a" which you compiled out before to "/home/shared/gtest/lib"
-> 5. Now the path "~/project/gtest" will be your gtest root path.
+> 5. Now the path "/home/shared/gtest" will be your gtest root path.

 - Get ccinfra